After North Korea, emotional Rodman urges no politics for a day

 Rodman expressed regret over the interview on Thursday in which he implied Bae was to blame for his imprisonment, saying he had been feeling emotional after drinking.

-Bae, 45, was sentenced to 15 years of hard labor for state subversion in North Korea, where he was detained in 2012 while leading a tour group.
+Bae, 45, was sentenced to 15 years of hard labour for state subversion in North Korea, where he was detained in 2012 while leading a tour group.
 North Korea’s Supreme Court said he used his tourism business to form groups aimed at overthrowing the government.
+[ID: nL3N0KJ297]

 On Monday, Rodman expressed his thanks to “the Marshal”, which is Kim’s official title, for enabling his visit.